j-2k/GraphicsProgrammingRoadmap/README.md

 - [ssloy](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started) Ssloy Tiny Renderer, I personally am following this, but if you have another software rasterizer tutorial you are free to choose others ofc, just make sure its good!
 I just chose this because I see tons of other graphics engineers suggest this!

 # <a name="gfxspec4">4.
 Pick your Graphics Specialization!</a>
 **Welcome to Hell!
-Pick your choice of pain carefully! (not really, they all give pain)**
+Pick your choice of pain!**
-You mainly have 2 choices, either go to the deep end (Vulkan, DX12) if you have prior experience (or if your a beginner with a death wish like me💃), or if you want to stay safe go with OpenGL.
+You mainly have 2 choices, either go to the deep end (Vulkan, DX12) if you have prior experience (or if your a beginner with a death wish like me 💃), or if you want to stay safe go with OpenGL.
 Personally, I have heard mixed opinions at this stage people argue that learning OpenGL is bad nowadays even if they are a "beginner" & should always go to DX 11 at the minimum or just do Vulkan or DX12. & Vice Versa.
 IMO, whatever you pick, understand it! please, understand it properly, especially the math & what a graphics function does for you in the back is very important!
-Quick difficulity tier list: [Hard] Vulkan => DX12 > DX11 > OpenGL ["Easy"] no graphics api is "easy" 😉
+Important notes about each API:
+- DX (DirectX) is specialized for windows platform only!
+- Vulkan & OpenGL is cross-platform (everything)!

+Commonly when people see this they just go with a crossplatform API, while thats fine its important to also note that if you plan on targeting windows only DirectX *"usually (context is massive)"* outperforms cross-platform APIs.
-LEARN WHAT ALL GFX API'S DO IN COMMON!
-THE CONCEPT BETWEEN THEM IS SIMILAR BUT YOU MUST UNDERSTAND I CAN'T STRESS THIS ENOUGH.
+*YOU MUST LEARN WHAT ALL GFX API'S DO IN COMMON!
+THE CONCEPT BETWEEN THEM IS SIMILAR BUT YOU MUST UNDERSTAND!
+I CAN'T STRESS THIS ENOUGH.*

 <!-- <img src="imgs/logo.vulkan.png" width=25%> -->